informatica-unica/lip/expr/boolexpr/README.md

 This section defines rules that associate tokens to their string representations.
 The lexer tries to match regular expressions in the order they are listed (similarly to the `match` construct).
-When it finds a match, it ouputs the token specified in the curly brackets.
+When it finds a match, it outputs the token specified in the curly brackets.
 Our lexer is defined as follows (the terms `rule`, `read`, `parse` and `eof` are keywords):
 ```ocaml
 rule read =